Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Preliminary on Lagrangian correspondence

-on $(L_2)_{[2]}$.
-(Note trivialization and spin structure are identical on the 2 skeleton.)
-Therefore $L_2$ is $V_2$-relatively spin as required. \end{proof} \begin{rem} The proof of Lemma \ref{lem44} gives some particular relative spin structure of $L_2$.
-However in this paper we use existence of relative spin structure of $L_2$ only.
-We make the choice of its relative spin structure later during the proof of Theorem \ref{trimain}.
-(Lemma \ref{exirespi}.)
-This relative spin structure seems to be related to one obtained from the proof of Lemma \ref{lem44}.
-We however do not try to clarify the relationship between those two relative spin structures in this paper. \end{rem} The next lemma will be used in later sections. \begin{lem} Let $L_1$, $L_{12}$ be immersed submanifold of $X_1$ and $- X_1 \times X_2$ respectively.
+\begin{rem} The proof of Lemma~\ref{lem44} gives some particular relative spin structure of $L_2$.
+However, in this paper we use the existence of relative spin structure of $L_2$ only.
+We make the choice of its relative spin structure later during the proof of Theorem~\ref{trimain} (see Lemma~\ref{exirespi}).
+This relative spin structure seems to be related to one obtained from the proof of Lemma~\ref{lem44}.
+We however do not try to clarify the relationship between those two relative spin structures in this paper. \end{rem}